smiakchilo/aem-crash-course/lessons/2.7/part2.md

 In JCR, every piece of data is a _Node_.
 This is the basement floor.
 If we look at JCR from one floor above – from the _Resource_ tier – every piece of data is a _Resource_.
 This is exactly how we look at it most of the time.

 One resource is distinguished from another by its position in the JCR tree.
-The position is defined be the _path_.
-Most often we retrieve a resource by its path.
-For this we use the dedicated tool named _ResourceResolver_.
+The position is defined by _path_.
+It is the path that we most often retrieve a resource by.
+For this, we use the dedicated tool named _ResourceResolver_.

 _ResourceResolver_ is quite a complex thing.
 Enough to say it is user-aware.
-Same as in a file system of a computer, a user can have access rights to some resources and can be banned from accessing some other.
-The resources that are not available for the current user, a _ResourceResolver_ will just not retrieve.
+Same as in a file system of a computer, a user can have access rights to some resources and can be banned from accessing others.
+A _ResourceResolver_ will just not retrieve the resources that are not available for the current user.

 Because of this (and due to some extra reasons) we rarely create a _ResourceResolver_ anew.
 Instead, we use one that is bundled with a _SlingHttpServletRequest_, or else with a _Resource_ that we already have: `ResourceResolver resolver = request.getResourceResolver()`.
 We can also retrieve a _ResourceResolver_ via injection in a Sling model: